VezertVezert

 • Implementation effort — time and resources required

-This ensures that website optimization focuses on measurable growth rather than low-impact updates.
+This ensures that optimization focuses on measurable growth rather than low-impact updates.

 Regular Performance Reviews